Kalman Filter

 Notes

-so these function must be used with some care.
+so direct use (via .Call()) must be done with care.

 The procedures only accept "wide" state space systems (\(m \leq n\)), since for "tall" systems (\(m > n\)) the variance of the prediction errors (\(\Sigma_{t+1|t}\)) is singular for \(t\) larger than some threshold.